Essoen/Dash/README.md

 The Dash
 ====
 A simple single-page application that works as a dashboard for SickBeard.
-Powered by jQuery, Bootstrap and Glyphicons.

 ### Features
 - Lists upcoming and downloaded episodes from SickBeard